We Believe in Food Justice for All

 Over 485

-people growing together on public land every year
+people growing together in community gardens every year

 60

-New immigrant families accessing land, support, and markets through 2 community farms
+new immigrant families growing on 2 community farms

 in culturally important crops delivered to food pantries in 2023